cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/download_community.md

 +++
 title = "Cloudify Community"
-description = "Deploy the community version of manager using a Docker container" weight = 9 alwaysopen = false docker_image_name = "cloudifyplatform/community-cloudify-manager-aio:latest"
+description = "Deploy the community version of the manager using a Docker container" weight = 9 alwaysopen = false docker_image_name = "cloudifyplatform/community-cloudify-manager-aio:latest"